tjysdsg/MMML-Fall22/ofa-retriever/readme.md

 sh webqa_train.sh
 # command for doing inference on the current test dataset of WebQA
 sh webqa_test.sh
+# before submit, you can use generate_submission_base_on_score.py to modify your predicted results since it it kind of test set overfitting to improve your actual testing performance
+python generate_submission_base_on_score.py
 # command for submmitting to the webqa leaderboard for final evaluation
 sh webqa_submit.sh
 ```